Dathasai1234/Personal-Notes/Archive/Presentations/Presentation-2/OpenVPN, IKEv2, SSTP.md

 > [!note]
 > IKEv2 and OpenVPN for P2S are available for the [Resource Manager deployment model](https://learn.microsoft.com/en-us/azure/azure-resource-manager/management/deployment-models) only.
 They are not available for the classic deployment model.
 The Basic gateway SKU does not support IKEv2 or OpenVPN protocols.
 If you are using the Basic SKU, you will have to delete and recreate a production SKU virtual network gateway.

 # LLTP vs PPTP vs SSTP

+#LLTP
+#PPTP
+#SSTP

 **05-01-2024**
 **3:13:16**